nicolastrote/boilerplate-react-redux-saga-hooks/README.md

 ## SAGA

-  - 'yarn add redux-saga @types/redux-saga'
+- 'yarn add redux-saga @types/redux-saga redux-logger'
+- 'yarn add redux-logger -D'
+  - Redux-logger: tool to inspect in console panel triggered actions and state of Redux
+  - We only need it for development that why we add it as a dev-dependency